-You can control what types of substitutions to see by using the Jazz/Pop checkbox.
-Some substitutions include more chords than the original, some simplify the progression, and these can be viewed using the checkboxes.
+Jazz substitutions / Pop/Country substitutions: You can control what types of substitutions to see by using these checkboxes.
+Some substitutions include more chords than the original, and some simplify the progression, and these can be viewed using the checkboxes.
 You can elect to exclude substitutions that have a chord on each beat.

-The Types of Substitutions to include combo box will filter the substitutions to include only the best substitutions or all of them.
+Types of substitutions: This combo box will filter the substitutions to include only the best substitutions or all of them.

 The [Recompile] button is only used if you have edited the chordsub.txt file to add your own substitutions.
+This recompiles the file and takes about 1 to 2 minutes.

-Once you see a substitution that you like, you can enter it onto the worksheet by pressing the [Do Substitutions now] button or double-clicking on the substitution line.
+Press the [OK - Do Substitutions] button once you see a substitution that you like so that you can enter it onto the worksheet directly.
+Double-clicking on the substitution line will also accomplish the same.
 You can then move the current bar to the next part of the song that you need a substitution for and repeat the process.

-You can undo the substitution by pressing the [Restore] or [All] button.
+You can undo the substitution by pressing the [Restore] button.
+You can undo all substitutions by pressing the [Restore All] button.